nxt03/login_by_facebook/README.md

 1. Inside project, change directory to `backend` folder using command `cd backend`.
 2. Run `bundle install` to install Gem files.
 3. Run `rails db:migrate` to migrate the database file, default datbase is sqlite3.
-4. Set up the environment file `.env` as follows:
+4. Set up the environment file `.env` as follows or use the default one from the project:
 ```
    - FACEBOOK_APP_ID=<your_app_id>
    - FACEBOOK_APP_SECRET=<your_app_secret>